ProbID Methods

 - Modules without a true utility model still use the older heuristic observe/test/treat fallback.

 Utility-backed treatment models live in lib/probidExpectedUtility.ts.
-Heuristic fallback thresholds remain configurable in lib/probidDecision.ts.
+PJI action-threshold models and heuristic fallbacks live in lib/probidDecision.ts.

 5) Shareable Case State